opendocsg/slw-judgments-backfill/2011_SGHC_217/report.md

 13     The Wife argued that the Husband had failed in his duty to give full and frank disclosure and urged this court to draw adverse inferences against him.
 Before proceeding further, it would be useful to lay down the applicable principles on the drawing of adverse inferences.

-14     First, as stated by the Court of Appeal in _BG v BF_ [2007] 3 SLR(R) 233 (“ _BG v BF_ ”) at [52], in
+14     First, as stated by the Court of Appeal in _BG v BF_ <span class="citation">[2007] 3 SLR(R) 233</span> (“ _BG v BF_ ”) at [52], in

 the absence of full and frank disclosure, the court is entitled to draw inferences adverse against the party who failed to do so.
 This disincentivises parties from withholding information, and allows the court to reach a just and equitable division of the matrimonial assets even if information is withheld.

-15     Second, as stated in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407 at [50], the drawing of an adverse inference in civil cases should not be used as a mechanism for shoring up glaring deficiencies in the opposite party’s case which on its own, would not meet the requisite burden of proof.
+15     Second, as stated in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span> at [50], the drawing of an adverse inference in civil cases should not be used as a mechanism for shoring up glaring deficiencies in the opposite party’s case which on its own, would not meet the requisite burden of proof.
 There must therefore exist a _prima facie_ case against the person against whom an adverse inference is to be drawn.
-In addition, it must be shown that the person has particular access to the information he is said to be hiding: _Koh Bee Choo v Choo Chai Kuah_ [2007] SGCA 21.
+In addition, it must be shown that the person has particular access to the information he is said to be hiding: _Koh Bee Choo v Choo Chai Kuah_ <span class="citation">[2007] SGCA 21</span>.

-16     Third, having drawn an adverse inference, the court can order a higher proportion of known matrimonial assets to be given to the other spouse, as was done in _NK v NL_ [2007] 3 SLR(R) 743 (“ _NK v NL_ ”) and _BG v BF_.
-The court can also determine the value of the undeclared assets based on the available information as was done in _Tay Sin Tor v Tan Chay Eng_ [1999] 2 SLR(R) 385.
+16     Third, having drawn an adverse inference, the court can order a higher proportion of known matrimonial assets to be given to the other spouse, as was done in _NK v NL_ <span class="citation">[2007] 3 SLR(R) 743</span> (“ _NK v NL_ ”) and _BG v BF_.
+The court can also determine the value of the undeclared assets based on the available information as was done in _Tay Sin Tor v Tan Chay Eng_ <span class="citation">[1999] 2 SLR(R) 385</span>.

 17     In light of these established principles, this court concluded that adverse inferences could and should be drawn against the Husband due to his repeated failure to comply with his duty of full and frank disclosure.